Christian Brothers Grammar School, Omagh: Strule campus

-It is planned that by 2026, the school will relocate with five other schools to a shared campus.
-The other schools are Loreto Grammar School, Omagh, Omagh High School, Sacred Heart College, Omagh and Omagh Academy which will join Arvalee Special School.
-This Strule Shared Education Campus is the largest ever school-building project in Northern Ireland.
+Initially, it was planned that by 2026, the school will relocate with five other schools to a shared campus.
+The other schools are Loreto Grammar School, Omagh, Omagh High School, Sacred Heart College, Omagh and Omagh Academy which will join Arvalee Special School. the Strule Shared Education Campus is the largest ever school-building project in Northern Ireland hye.
+On 18 July 2024, the Northern Ireland Executive gave the project the go ahead, with the Department of Education minister Paul Givan saying the project is "a new and pioneering approach which will inform the future development of education in Northern Ireland over the coming decades".
+He further said that shared education "has a key role in developing a peaceful and shared society and the Strule Campus is a vital component in the Executive's vision of delivering a more peaceful and prosperous society for all".
+Following the announcement, the new date of which the Strule Shared Education Campus will be completed by is September 2028.